404shay/astro_cv/src/pages/projects/1nimbus.md

 date: Ongoing
 ---

-My homegrown cloud solution for digital media, network security, and household automation.
+My homegrown homelab for digital media, network security, and household automation.
 Powered by Raspberry Pi, driven by a serious frustration with subscription models.